keyurparalkar/Breast-cancer-detection/README.md

 ## Breast Cancer ( 1 = Malignant(M) vs 0 = Benign(B) )
 ### Breast cancer dataset
 This dataset consists of 10 features whose values are obtained in terms of Mean, Standard error and worst case.
-First two columns gives us the information about ID and The output itself (Maliganat or Benign).
+First two columns gives us the information about ID and The output itself (Malignant or Benign).

 **Instruction for data-preprocessing**
 - First load the data.csv file to dataframe.